PlaceholderAPI/PlaceholderAPI/docs/developers/creating-a-placeholderexpansion.md

 ### Register your Expansion

-Due to the PlaceholderExpansion being internal, does PlaceholderAPI not load it automatically, requiring us to do it manually.
+Due to the PlaceholderExpansion being internal, PlaceholderAPI does not load it automatically, we'll need to do it manually.
 This is being done by creating a new instance of your PlaceholderExpansion class and calling the `register()` method of it.

 Here is a quick example: